PhilJd/freiburg_groceries_dataset/README.md

 ## Example images:
 ![Example images](figures/examples.png?raw=true "Example Images")
 ## Download the Dataset and Setup the Evaluation
-You can download the dataset with python download_dataset.py
+You can download the dataset with <br>
+`python download_dataset.py`

-Edit `settings.py` and specify the path to your caffe installation, your cuda path and the gpu to use.
+Then, edit `settings.py` and specify the path to your caffe installation, your cuda path and the gpu to use.

-Required libraries for the installation: caffe, cuda, boost, python3, numpy The evaluation is partly written in C++ and can be built with 'python install.py'
+To install the evluation software the following libraries are required: caffe, cuda, boost, python3, numpy.
+The evaluation software is partly written in C++.
+To clone the repo and build it run <br>
+`[user@machine folder] git clone https://github.com/PhilJd/freiburg_groceries_dataset.git` <br>
+`[user@machine folder] cd freiburg_groceries_dataset/src` <br>
+`[user@machine src] python install.py`<br>
-This also downloads the bvlc_reference model we use for finetuning.
+This also downloads the bvlc_reference model we use for finetuning, if necessary.
 Make sure you are in the src directory, as all paths are relative from there.

 ## Train